 More on Guitar Chord Transitions

-Now that you know several new chords let's start making some music!
+Now that you know the main guitar chords let's start making some music!

 Once transitioning between chords is easy, it's time to look at chord progressions for inspiration.